Diversity Makes a Difference

-The typical student is between the ages of 18-22.
+Traditionally, students range in age from 18 to 21.
 However, this university appears to attract a majority of older students.
-At Allied American University, 6.1% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Allied American University, 6.1% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Allied American University #1,402 in the nation for student age diversity.

 Allied American University Age Diversity Chart

-Analyze the age range of Allied American University undergraduates with the following chart.
+Analyze the age range of Allied American University students with the following chart.

 Questions About Diversity

 - How is Allied American University doing at supporting students from all income levels?